The tax instalment tables for PAYG wage and salary earners can be obtained in a number of different ways.

-ATO Tax Tables include weekly, fortnightly, monthly and quarterly calculations
+Includes weekly, fortnightly, monthly and quarterly tax instalment schedules

 PAYG Tax Instalment Deductions For Employees

-The tax instalment rates are usually slightly more than necessary when compared to the actual tax scale.
-So all things being equal, an employee with nothing else in their tax return, could usually expect a small refund on their tax assessment.
-It is important that at least sufficient tax is deducted to avoid a nasty shock, i.e. a bill from the tax office when your tax return is assessed.
+Tax instalment rates are slightly more than the actual tax rate.
+So all things being equal, an employee with nothing other than wages to put in their tax return, could normally expect a small refund on the final tax assessment.

 This also means that there is normally a small difference between the tax calculated by the tax instalment tables compared to an annual income tax calculation based on the actual tax rates.